Understanding Game AI from First Principles

 The Omega to your Alpha

-Outside to learning how the AlphaGo algorithm works, I also implemented a simpler version myself, called OmegaZero (Oz).
+Outside to learning how the AlphaGo algorithm works, I also implemented a simpler version myself, called OmegaZero.

-The Oz agent was trained on 1000 self-play games against a randomly initialized version of itself, and using the improved version through 10 epidodes to finally come up with the policy and value networks.
+The OmegaZero algorithm was trained on 1000 self-play games against a randomly initialized version of itself, and using the improved version through 10 epidodes to finally come up with the policy and value networks.
 This took aroud 6 hours in my basic laptop.

 An example game state playing Connect4 with OmegaZero